MarceloCapeletti/MarceloCapeletti/README.md

 -->

 My name is Marcelo Bruno Capeletti.
-I have been developing my skills in progamming and data science, currently scholarship holder in research and development working on detection of outliers and fraud in consumption of energy for a power distribution company.
+I am a Data Scientist with 3 years experience in IT support and 3 years in research of data science, machine learning, forecasting and optimization.
+I help companies get the most out of their data, through innovation, research and software development.

 Check-out my anothers professional profiles: